Don’t get caught up in the lies told about equity release and miss out on golden opportunities!

 - The history of these myths.

-We’ve done a detailed analysis of equity release then and now, looked at all the history, and studied over 220 regulated plans.
+We’ve done a detailed analysis of equity release then and now, looked at all the history, and studied more than 220 regulated plans.

-Behold, a comprehensive guide to busting equity release myths.
+Behold, a comprehensive guide to busting equity release myths in Oct 2021.
 Discover these now!

 Before continuing, check out this quick video that summarises the most important information about equity release: